-Fort Drum Law Enforcement Company Officially Joins 10th Mountain Division
+Fort Drum Law Enforcement Company officially joins 10th Mountain Division

 |0

-This work, Fort Drum Law Enforcement Company Officially Joins 10th Mountain Division, by SPC Kade Bowers, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Fort Drum Law Enforcement Company officially joins 10th Mountain Division, by PFC Savannah Olvera, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.